Advanced Research Assistant - Cellular Generation and Phenotyping

-Please include a covering letter with your application describing how you meet the essential criteria for the role.
+Please include a cover letter and CV with your application demonstrating how you meet the essential criteria

 The Wellcome Sanger Institute is a charitably funded research centre and committed to training the next generation of genome scientists.
 Focused on understanding the role of genetics in health and disease and a world leader in the genomic revolution, our mission is to use genome sequences to advance understanding of human and pathogen biology in order to improve human health.
 We aim to provide results that can be translated into diagnostics, treatments or therapies that reduce global health burdens.
 Our science is large-scale and organised into Programmes, led by our Faculty who conceive and deliver our science, and supported by our Scientific Operations teams responsible for all data production pipelines at the Institute.

 Our Campus: Set over 125 acres, the stunning and dynamic Wellcome Genome Campus is the biggest aggregate concentration of people in the world working on the common theme of Genomes and BioData.
 It brings together a diverse and exceptional scientific community, committed to delivering life-changing science with the reach, scale and imagination to pursue some of humanity’s greatest challenges.

 Our Benefits: Our employees have access to a comprehensive range of benefits and facilities including:

 - Group Defined Contribution Pension Scheme and Life Assurance

 - Group Income Protection

 - 25 days annual leave, increasing by one day a year to a maximum of 30